UnifiedPush/documentation/content/news/20221218_unifiedpush.md

 The easiest way to set UnifiedPush up with an [application that supports it](https://unifiedpush.org/users/apps/) is to:

-1. Install the [ntfy](https://ntfy.sh/#subscribe-phone) Android application; this is your distributor
+1. Install [Sunup](https://unifiedpush.org/users/distributors/sunup/) Android application; this is your distributor
 2. Open it, and disable battery optimization for it
-3. Turn on UnifiedPush in the application; it will detect ntfy automatically.
+3. Turn on UnifiedPush in the application; it will detect Sunup automatically.
 (This step depends on the app's UX)

 <img alt="A screenshot of the distributor selection screen showing Gotify-UP, Google Services, ntfy, UP-FCM Distributor, NextPush, NoProvider2Push" src="../../../blog/20221218_unifiedpush/distributor-selection.png" style="max-height:50rem;" >